-Our Forest School nurtures creativity and curiosity through exploration and play, using a full range of experiences to explore and share creative thoughts, ideas and feelings.
-Our Forest School leaders are also fully-trained teachers who understand and meet all the different needs of our children.
+Our Forest School offering nurtures creativity and curiosity through exploration and play, using a full range of experiences to explore and share creative thoughts, ideas and feelings.
+Our Forest School leader is a fully-trained teacher, who understands and meets all the different needs of our children.

-The outdoor classroom is a wonderful resource that gives us more flexibility when unexpected weather occurs.
-This was designed and built with the help of some of the older children as part of the John Muir Award Scheme.
+3) Outdoor Classroom; a wonderful resource that gives us flexibility when unexpected weather occurs.
+This covered outdoor space was designed and built with the help of some of the older children as a part of their outdoor learning.

-Situated near the tennis courts, to the right of the school, our main woods consist primarily of broadleaf woodland, with some specimen trees present.
-This area suffered considerable storm damage a few years ago and has been another area that we have committed time and energy to replant.
+5) Main Woods; situated near the tennis courts, to the right of the school, our main woods consist primarily of broadleaf woodland, with some specimen trees present.

 Truro School is committed to continued investment in professional development, furthering teachers’ subject knowledge.
 In 2019 the Forest School leader attended: